mclevey/CV/cv_mclevey.md

 ## Peer Reviewed Journal Articles and Chapters in Edited Volumes

+\footnotesize{\ind Italics = student at time of publication}\bigskip
+\normalsize

-\ind John McLevey and Reid McIlroy-Young.
-Forthcoming.
+\ind John McLevey and *Reid McIlroy-Young*.
+2017.
 "Introducing *metaknowledge*: Software for Computational Research in Information Science, Network Analysis, and Science of Science." *The Journal of Informetrics*.
+11: 176-197.

-\ind John McLevey and Ryan Deschamps.
+\ind John McLevey and *Ryan Deschamps*.
 Forthcoming.
 "The Sociology of Public Policy Formation and Implementation."
 William Outhwaite and Stephen Turner (eds) *The SAGE Handbook of Political Sociology*.
 SAGE.

-\ind John McLevey, Allyson Stokes, and Amelia Howard.
+\ind John McLevey, Allyson Stokes, and *Amelia Howard*.
 Forthcoming.
 "Pierre Bourdieu's Uneven Influence on Anglophone Canadian Sociology."
 Thomas Medvetz and Jeff Sallaz (eds) *The Oxford Handbook of Pierre Bourdieu*.
 Oxford: Oxford University Press.

 \ind Allyson Stokes and John McLevey (equal authors).
 2016.
 "From Porter to Bourdieu: The Evolving Specialty Structure of English Canadian Sociology, 1966- 2014." *Canadian Review of Sociology / Revue canadienne de sociologie*.